 Homework due dates will be announced in class and on Carmen.
 There will be approximately 5 homework assignments; each will have some problems graded for accuracy and some graded for completion.
 Homework is due at the beginning of recitation; late homework will not be accepted.
 Homework must be turned in during your recitation time and you must take quizzes with your recitation section.
+No makeup quizzes will be given.

 The dates for the exams are tentative and I reserve the right to change the dates of any and all assessments; at least one week of notice will be provided in case of a change.
 All homework assignments and in-class assessments must be competed in pencil.
 No makeup quizzes or exams will be given.
 Please note that solutions, not answers, will be graded; a correct answer alone will not get full credit if the steps leading to it are not clear and/or correct.
+In addition, presentation/organization and correct use of terminology/notation will be assessed.

 If you find a discrepancy in the grading of an assessment (e.g., incorrect addition/subtraction, correct answer marked incorrect, etc.) then you must bring it to my attention no later than one week from the day it is returned.
 After that no grade will be changed for any reason whatsoever.